A little about HTTP 503 error code

 • Overloading

-The overloading can be caused by more traffic than the server capacity.
 For example, if you are using a shared hosting plan and your initial web traffic was around one thousand visitors per month then your current hosting plan might be good enough to deal with that.

-With the passage of time, as you kept on adding new content or your website got some good links and Google, Bing or other engines started ranking you better then you may experience the influx in traffic regularly.
+With the passage of time, as you kept on adding new content or your website got some good links and Google, Bing, or other engines started ranking you better then you may experience the influx in traffic regularly.

 Traffic Analysis